pjv/nostrtium/readme.txt

 == Screenshots ==

-1. Nostr relay management
+1. Nostrtium settings
-2. Post to Nostr metabox
+2. Post to nostr metabox

 == Changelog ==

 = 0.7.0 =
-* Allow auto posting excerpt, permalink, or both on publication of wp post.
+* Allow auto posting excerpt, permalink, or both on publication of WordPress post.
-* NOTE: This update requires you to re-enter your private key on the nostrtium settings page.
+* NOTE: If you have installed a prior version, this update requires you to re-enter your private key on the Nostrtium settings page.
 This is a one-time occurrence.

 = 0.6.1 =
 * Initial public release